-Parameters required to be monitored in the stack emissions using Continuous Emission Monitoring system, are industry specific and are specified below:
+Parameters required to be monitored in the stack emissions using Continuous Emission Monitoring system, are industry specific and are specified below: -

+- a) PM (Particulate Matter)

-- a) Particulate Matter - b) HF (Fluoride)
+- b) F (Total Fluoride)

 - c) NH3 (as Ammonia)

 - d) SO2 (Sulphur Dioxide)

-- e) NOX (Oxides of Nitrogen)
+- e) NOX (Oxides of Nitrogen as NO2)

 - f) Cl2 (Chlorine)

 - g) HCI (Hydro Chloric acid) and HF (Hydro Fluoric Acid)

-- h) TOC (Total Organic Carbon) / THC (Total Hydro Carbon) / VOC (Volatile Organic Carbon) CnHm
+- h) TOC (Total Organic Carbon) / THC (Total Hydro Carbon) / VOC (Volatile Organic Carbon)- CnHm

-- i) Process parameters: Carbon Monoxide, Temperature, Pressure, Flow, Moisture Content, O2 (Oxygen), CO2 etc.
+- i) Process parameters (Mandatory) to be monitored at each stack at sampling point/plane:

+- 1 Temperature

+- 2 Flow

+- j) Diluent gas CO2 or O2 as prescribed in the emission standards of respective processes /industries

+- k) Carbon Monoxide as prescribed in the emission standards of respective processes /industries i.e. Incinerators, etc.;

+- The emission values should be corrected for Moisture Content (For Insitu and Hot extractive analyzer real time moisture monitoring is mandatory).

+- m) For normalization of emission values absolute pressure is also required to be monitored in the sampling plane.